alphagov/govuk-developer-docs/source/manual/data-gov-uk-deployment.html.md

 The deployment for both apps can be triggered automatically via GitHub flow, or manually via command line tools.

+#### Staging
 The deployment to staging is triggered when a PR gets merged into master.
-You can check the Travis logs of the `master` build to see progress.
+You can check the [Travis logs of the `master` build](https://travis-ci.org/alphagov/datagovuk_find) to see progress.

+You can check the deployment on [staging.data.gov.uk](https://staging.data.gov.uk/)

+#### Production
 The deployment to production is triggered when a [new release] with an appropriate version number is created in GitHub.

+To create a new release, provide a new version number, release title and description.

-This behaviour is defined in [Publish's travis.yml] and in [Find's travis.yml].
+This deployment behaviour is defined in [Publish's travis.yml] and in [Find's travis.yml].

 The process to manually deploy is as follows.